Putting the “workout” back into Pilates

 BUT, not all exercises in the repertoire, or the way they are taught, are right for everyone.
 Certain medical issues such as back disc issues, osteoporosis, joint replacements or postnatal abdominal or pelvic floor weakness, call for carefully programmed workouts that are right for the individual and not generic mat based session.

 Will Pilates fix me?

 Pilates teachers are not medics, but movement and exercise professionals.
 A good teacher shouldn’t promise that Pilates will be able to fix any of your issues and instead allow the osteopath, doctor, physio, surgeon or chiropractor to identify and address the specific issues.

-Classical Pilates won’t focus at all on the area of weakness to spot fix, and it won’t mean you are just left sitting things out either, because with a whole studio of apparatus, we never need to!
+In fact with Classical Pilates, we won’t focus at all on the specific area to spot fix.
+Our bodies are connected and usually the problems we have are a result of poor body mechanics all over.
+Rather than having to leave out exercises that aren’t right for you in main group classes, with a whole studio of apparatus, we never need to leave out!
 Classical Pilates will instead address 99% of the healthy body you have in order to avoid further compensations arising and through this better execution of movement, you will fix yourself!

 Pilates is complicated.

 It really shouldn’t be!
 Taught Classically, it’s as simple as ABC.
 Bend your knees into your chest.
 Lift up your head neck and shoulders.
 Lift your arms up higher than your hips.
 Pump your arms up and down as you breathe in for 5 counts and breath out for 5 counts until you reach 100.